 South Molton Pannier Market Heritage Project

-28-Week Community Heritage Programme (January - June 2026)
+28-Week Community Heritage Programme (January - July 2026) “Then and Now” - The market, the Building, the Community.

 Made possible with The National Lottery Heritage Fund.
 Thanks to National Lottery players.